ibm-messaging/mq-dev-samples/TechCon21/README.md

 ## Running the Java sample application in a container

+Following section aims to illustrate the principle of containerizing an application and not best practices.

 ### Create the docker network

 To simplify the configuration enabling the application container to talk to the queue manager server we'll use a docker network